LaptopKing/school_practice2/Sorting Algorithms Practice/Readme.md

 If you use VS Code and Terminal / Command Prompt to run your application, then use 'dotnet run', it will run your whole program!

+## Important

+This project was made with my Project Automatization python script, that is one of my reposytories